jsbin/learn/public/blog/my-zen-mode.md

 <kbd>ctrl</kbd>+<kbd>enter</kbd>

 My most favourite of all, this command will force a re-render on your output, on all devices, so it's pretty handy for mobile testing.
-It also runs all your javascript so if you just have the console open, you can use it to run your code each time you make changes
+It also runs all your JavaScript so if you just have the console open, you can use it to run your code each time you make changes